 348 4.
 Environmental Consequences 4.19 Impacts on Water Resources No Action Alternative A Since the PSEGS would not be built, no contribution to any cumulative impacts on water resources would occur.
-However, since the requested ROW area is located within the Riverside East SEZ, the CDCA Plan amendment decisions in the Solar PEIS ROD identify it as suitable for any type of solar energy development and it is reasonable to expect that the BLM would receive a subsequent ROW application for a different solar project.
+However, since the requested Right of Way (ROW) area is located within the Riverside East Solar Energy Zone (SEZ), the California Desert Conservation Area (CDCA) Plan amendment decisions in the Solar Programmatic Environmental Impact Statement (PEIS) Record of Decision (ROD) identify the ROW area as suitable for any type of solar energy development, and it is reasonable to expect that the Bureau of Land Management (BLM) would receive a subsequent ROW application for a different solar project.
 4.19.4 Summary of Mitigation Measures As described in Chapter 2, Proposed Action and Alternatives, and provided in Appendix C, the Applicant has incorporated into the PSEGS many of the mitigation measures that were identified in the PSPP PA/FEIS.
-These measures, referred to in this Draft SEIS as APMs, represent a full range of avoidance and minimization measures available to reduce water resources impacts.
-For example, SOIL&WATER-1 would result in the development and implementation of an agency- approved Drainage Erosion and Sedimentation Control Plan; SOIL&WATER-2 would result in properly permitted and legally compliant groundwater wells that comply with all Riverside County water well standards for the life of the proposed wells; SOIL&WATER-3 relates to water use during construction and operation; SOIL&WATER-4 relates to groundwater level monitoring, mitigation and reporting; SOIL&WATER-5 relates to compensation of the owners of nearby wells determined to have been affected by PSEGS activities; and SOIL&WATER-6 relates to WDRs.
+These measures, referred to in this Draft SEIS as Applicant Proposed Measures (APMs), represent a full range of avoidance and minimization measures available to reduce water resources impacts.
+For example, SOIL&WATER-1 would result in the development and implementation of an agency- approved Drainage Erosion and Sedimentation Control Plan; SOIL&WATER-2 would result in properly permitted and legally compliant groundwater wells that comply with all Riverside County water well standards for the life of the proposed wells; SOIL&WATER-3 relates to water use during construction and operation; SOIL&WATER-4 relates to groundwater level monitoring, mitigation and reporting; SOIL&WATER-5 relates to compensation of the owners of nearby wells determined to have been affected by PSEGS activities; and SOIL&WATER-6 relates to Waste Discharge Requirements (WDRs).
 Based on the Applicant's commitment to implement these and the other SOIL&WATER APMs identified in Appendix C, no new mitigation measures are recommended.
-4.19.5 Residual Impacts after Mitigation Measures were Implemented As no mitigation measures are recommended, there would be no change in PSEGS impacts resulting from mitigation.
+4.19.5 Residual Impacts after Mitigation Measures were Implemented Since no mitigation measures are recommended, there would be no change in PSEGS impacts resulting from mitigation.
 4.19.6 Unavoidable Adverse Impacts No unavoidable adverse impacts would be expected.
 Palen Solar Electric Generating System Draft SEIS 4.19-7 July 2013

 349 4.
 Environmental Consequences 4.19 Impacts on Water Resources This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.19-8 July 2013